ABOUT

 Some of the organisations where my workshops have been presented

-City of Melbourne ArtPlay • The Song Room • Musica Viva in Schools • Bendigo International Festival of Exploratory Music • The Vienna International School • Geelong Art Gallery • Melbourne Symphony Orchestra Education & Community Engagement • Elbphilharmonie Hamburg
+• City of Melbourne ArtPlay • The Song Room • Musica Viva in Schools • Bendigo International Festival of Exploratory Music • The Vienna International School • Geelong Art Gallery • Melbourne Symphony Orchestra Education & Community Engagement • The Pizzicato Effect • Elbphilharmonie Hamburg • Port Fairy Spring Music Festival •

 Primary